aristidebm/filedispatch/README.md

 - [ ] ADD Support to text-mining and machine-learning classification algorithm for better experience.
 - [ ] ADD a front-end to the log's API.
 - [ ] ADD Support to Chart Analysis to view daily, weekly and monthly analysis curve of ours activities.

-#### TODOS

-- [x] Rewrite tests. currently unit tests looks more like integration tests than unit tests (lot of components mocking).
-We want to fix that.
-- [x] Rewrite config parsing components to let it behave as a service we request configuration from.
-- [x] Support project level log configuration (in a yaml file)
-- [x] Look for code to clean and refactor.
 - [ ] Reformat the config file to make it more generic to support, excluding some files or directories using full path or pattern.
 - [ ] Clean commit on main branch and update the CHANGELOG.
-- [ ] Add information on the file creation and last update dates.
+- [ ] Add file creation date and last update dates to api payload.
-- [x] Treat (filename, destination) as a Message (Add a Message Dataclass)